Best Practices for Social Media Discovery

 Discoverability

 The right to privacy of the user is a common issue when attempting to admit social media evidence.
 Many believe that activity and information on their social media accounts is private and not subject to investigations or discovery during litigation.
-They claim that those accounts are only available to their “friends” on the platform and not publicly available.
-But courts have consistently rejected this argument, finding that private profile status is not the same as not public.
+But courts have consistently rejected this argument.
+Private profile status is not the same as not public status.
 Parties in litigation are entitled to the discovery of all relevant non-privileged information.

 How to preserve

 There are many ways to preserve evidence on social media.
 Many social media platforms provide users with the ability to download their information.
-Facebook users can download a zip file containing timelines information, messages, posts, and photos, and data on their behavior while logged into their account such as what ads they clicked on and what IP addresses were used.
+Facebook users can download a zip file containing timelines information, messages, posts, and photos, and data on their behavior.
 Twitter offers a similar option, but it must be requested directly via their support team.
 Instagram and LinkedIn also allow their users to download the data associated with your account from within the account settings.
 Employing a third party to help discover and properly preserve information is often the best step, especially when trying to preserve information for a legal matter, especially when addressing concerns over compliance and the chain of custody.

 Failure to preserve evidence